daniyalkhan131/MachineLearning_Algos/README.md

 # MachineLearning_Algos
-All machine learning algorithms are present in this, present in two forms, developed from scratch and using standard libraries.
+All machine learning algorithms are present in this Download dataset from kaggle and use it, you will easily find them.